Through the engagement of many people the following projects have already been realized in our community center on the island of Lesvos:

 Ethiopia, Germany & Switzerland

 On request, movies in various languages can be screened, and listened to using bluetooth headsets.
-The room is separed from the rest by a thick red curtain.
+The visitors can also enjoy themselves by playing a game of FIFA.
+The room is separated from the rest by a thick red curtain.
 Visitors sit between self-made pillows on wooden stairs, and can enjoy the movie in a calm, pleasant atmosphere.

 Nepal, Kongo, Egypt & Switzerland